Zilliqa/scilla-docs/docs/source/scilla-in-depth.rst

   ``list_foldl``.

 - ``list_foldk: ('B -> 'A -> ('B -> 'B) -> 'B) -> 'B -> (List 'A) -> 'B`` :
-  Recursively process the elements in a list according to a *fold description*, while keeping track of an *accumulator*.
+  Recursively process the elements in a list according to a *folding function*, while keeping track of an *accumulator*.
+  ``list_foldk`` is a more general version of the left and right folds, which, by the way, can be both implemented in terms of it.
   ``list_foldk`` takes three arguments, which all depend on the two type variables ``'A`` and ``'B``: